cloudfoundry-incubator/kubernetes-guidelines/README.md

   * Pod should drop all capabilities
   * Pod should have proper seccomd or apparmor annotation
   * Pod should have property readOnlyRootFilesystem=readOnlyRootFilesystem
-* If a pod requires TLS/SSL cert/keys for public consumption it must support utilizing cert-manager.
+* If a pod requires TLS/SSL cert/keys for public consumption it must support utilising cert-manager.
 * Ports that are exposed by pod must have a name which should be the same as in corresponding service
 * The specification allows to set affinity and anti-affinity rules